shihabhasan/call-for-service/README.md

 ### Development instructions

 You need to have both [VirtualBox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com) installed to proceed.
+To provison the database we are using Chef, which works nicely with vagrant when you install vagrant's omnibus plugin.
+Once you have vagrant installed, this plugin can be installed by running: _vagrant plugin install vagrant-omnibus_ from the command line.
+All this does is to install Chef on the VM.

 1. Clone this repository
 2. In terminal, `cd` into the repository's directory.
 3. Go [here](https://atlas.hashicorp.com) (Vagrant cloud), register a user account, and tell Clay what it is.
 Wait for him to add you to the rtidatascience group.
-4. Enter `vagrant up`.
+4. Enter `vagrant up cfs_backend`.
 The first time you do this it will take ~ 30 minutes to pull down the VirtualBox image.
-5. Once 4 is complete, run `vagrant ssh` to enter the shell of the virtual machine.
+5. Once 4 is complete, run `vagrant ssh cfs_backend` to enter the shell of the virtual machine.
+6. To start up the database, run `vagrant up cfs_database`.
+This will use Chef to provision a postgreSQL database and forward host traffic on 5433 to the standard PostgreSQL port.
+7. At this point you should be able to connect to this database pgAdmin or any other PostgreSQL client on port 5433 using as _postgres_ with a password of _1234thumbwar_

 You'll notice that the repository contains the Django app.
 Vagrant is set to configure the VM to share the repository directory with your host OS.
 That means that you can develop on your computer with your preferred dev tools.
 However, you'll need to run the Django app from within the VM.
 Vagrant makes this easy.